Center-Abstract-Concrete-Machines/abstractconcrete.center/src/nav/events/informal-informations.md

 symposium asks: what is possible for arts-research in our unique US American geopolitical, socioeconomic, racial, mediatized context?

-What work can be done
-by an informality of group formation work that formality cannot?
+What work can be done by an informality of group formation work that formality cannot?
 What techniques enable the assemblage of research and practice beyond disciplinary enclosure?
 How do we guarantee that such an “ecology of practices”, to borrow again from Stengers, bears an ethos sufficient the public it imbricates?
 In this small and informal symposium, we gather a diversity of perspectives that aspire to see the challenges and problematics of art and research organizing in a new light.

+## Thanks

+Special thanks to NEW INC and Dakota Gearhart!